dszakallas/profile/src/_posts/2022-06-27-flux-vs-argocd.md

 Argo CD provides self healing for Helm releases.
 Flux [does __not__](https://github.com/fluxcd/flux2/discussions/2812).

-This limitation of Flux is bad for apps themselves, as their cluster-state can drift from the definition.
+This limitation of Flux is problematic enough for apps.
 However, I think it is even worse when you try to use Helm for managing GitOps resources (in a multi-level hierarchy), because e.g. if someone suspends the reconciliation of an app by adding `suspend: true` to its owning GitOps resource, and this GitOps resource is owned by a `HelmRelease`, the drift will never be corrected in the child, and will linger there indefinitely.
 This can be problematic as entire hierarchies can drift away.
 Therefore, __my advice is to use Helm only for leaf GitOps resources__ (i.e those that manage apps), until drift correction is implemented for Helm.
 {: .warning}

 ### Summary